Loleta, California

-There is disagreement as to the origin of its name.
-One story is that its derived name, lalōekā, is the Wiyot name for the trail on the top of Table Bluff.
-Another story is that the name was derived from the Wiyot for 'Go F___ Yourself.'
-A third story is that the name is Wiyot for "Let's have intercourse."

 History

 European settlement began in the early 1850s although Wiyot people had inhabited the area for generations.
 Potato farming was the biggest agricultural use of land until the 1870s, when depleted soil and declining prices caused a turn to dairying.
 The town was originally known as Swauger or Swauger's Station, for local landowner Samuel A. Swauger.

 The town was renamed Loleta in 1897.
 The name was reported to mean "pleasant place at the end of the tide water" in the language of the original Wiyot native inhabitants, although this is apparently contradicted linguistically as well as by a hearsay account from the 1950s, made notorious by a National Geographic blog post.
 However, a 1918 list of place names collected by Kroeber and Waterman two years after Kroeber's 1916 publication shows that the trail from Table Bluff along the peak of that feature was named "lalōekā".

 The Eel River and Eureka Railroad reached Swauger's Station from Humboldt Bay in 1883.
 The Swauger post office opened in 1888, and changed its name to Loleta in 1898.
-The Humboldt Creamery plant (originally Diamond Springs Creamery, eventually a co-operative of the Golden State Creamery) opened in the town proper in 1893, and dairying continues to be a major economic influence.
+The Humboldt Creamery plant (originally Diamond Springs Creamery, eventually a co-operative of the Golden State Creamery) opened in the town proper in 1893.
+Dairying continues to be a major economic influence.
 The Atchison, Topeka and Santa Fe Railway reorganized Loleta's railroad as the San Francisco and Northwestern Railway in 1903 and then completed the Northwestern Pacific Railroad to San Francisco in 1914.

 Environment

 Located 1 mi from the Eel River, which drains 10 percent of the total California watershed, and four miles from the Pacific Ocean and Humboldt Bay, fishing has also been a significant economic factor in the local economy.
-In the early years of the 20th century, fish buyers from San Francisco congregated in Loleta every fall to bid on the salmon catch, which averaged $50,000.
+In the early years of the 20th century, fish buyers from San Francisco congregated in Loleta every autumn to bid on the salmon catch, which averaged $50,000.

-There are two Humboldt County parks located near Loleta, generally to the west toward the Pacific Ocean: Crab County Park and Table Bluff County Park as well as several beach, dunes, and wetlands Public Land Areas.
+There are two Humboldt County parks located near Loleta: Crab Park which is located on the estuary of the Eel River and Table Bluff County Park which is situated at the base of Table Bluff on the beach.
+To the north of Table Bluff County Park is BLM land and to the south is land managed by the California Department of Fish and Wildlife.

 The Aleutian Cackling Goose (Branta hutchinsii leucopareia) has in recent years extended its spring staging area to Loleta.
 Flocks of over 400 individual birds may be seen in March.